AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 ## Overview

 A waterfall chart is a data visualization that shows how an initial value is affected by a series of intermediate positive or negative values.
-This type is also known as a cascade chart, bridge chart, flying bricks chart, or Mario chart.
+This type is otherwise known as a cascade chart, bridge chart, flying bricks chart, or Mario chart.

 As a rule, intermediate values are visualized as floating columns, while the initial and the final values look like whole columns.
 The elements are usually connected with lines.